How to Password Protect Files Online

 - Only works for PDFs

-- Password protection can sometimes be circumvented with specialized tools
+- Password protection can sometimes be bypassed with specialized tools

 - No expiry or access limits